Procurement Tools & Resources

 EPA Guidance Documents

 The Guide to Purchasing Green Power provides current and potential buyers of green power with information about green power purchasing.
 The Guide includes information about the different types of green power products, the benefits of green power purchasing, and how to capture the greatest benefit from your purchase.
-The Guide is the product of a cooperative effort between the EPA, the U.S. Department of Energy, the World Resources Institute, and the Center for Resource Solutions.
+First published in 2004, and previously revised in 2010, this latest version of the Guide provides an overview of green power markets and describes the necessary steps to procure green power.
+The Guide is the product of a cooperative effort between EPA, the U.S. Department of Energy, World Resources Institute, and Center for Resource Solutions, and the National Renewable Energy Laboratory.

 The Guide to Making Claims About Your Solar Power Use describes best practices for appropriately explaining and characterizing solar power activities and the fundamental importance of renewable energy certificates (RECs) for solar power use claims.
 This guidance is primarily focused on claims associated with on-site projects but is equally relevant for off-site owned projects as well.